iam-peekay/personal-website/content/posts/2019-05-01-is-the-future-of-work-remote-i-simply-dont-buy-it.md

 # The pros of remote work

-First, I want to begin by acknowledging some of the most substantial advantages of remote work:
+First, I want to begin by acknowledging some of the biggest advantages of remote work:

 **1) Access to a global pool of talent**